beruangdev/system-information-academic-ci-archive/README.md

 - [ ] Setup environment produksi.
 - [ ] Deploy aplikasi ke server produksi.
 - [ ] Test aplikasi di lingkungan produksi.

 ---

-## User Roles

-The application has six user roles, each with different access and permissions:

-- **Admin**: Users with the admin role have full access to the entire system.
-They can manage student data, lecturer information, courses, classes, schedules, and more.

-- **Academic University**: Users with the academic university role can manage university-wide information, such as faculties and departments.
-They also have specific actions related to the university's academic affairs.

-- **Academic Faculty**: Users with the academic faculty role have the authority to manage faculty-specific information, including programs or majors within the faculty.

-- **Academic Major**: Users with the academic major role can manage information related to specific academic programs or majors.

-- **Lecturer**: Users with the lecturer role can manage their own information, including specializations, teaching schedules, and assigning grades to students.

-- **Student**: Users with the student role can access information about class schedules, grades, and other relevant academic detail.

----